codenvy/docs/src/main/_docs/integration-guide/integration-issue-management.md

 The Codenvy plug-in for Atlassian JIRA allows anyone to jump directly from an issue in JIRA to a custom, isolated workspace designed to let them edit, built, debug and review the issue.
 [This video](https://www.youtube.com/watch?v=y4wdplYj6qs) shows the agile flow from JIRA to Codenvy.

 The plug-in for JIRA consists of three parts:

 1. **Issue event listener**: Automatically generates [Codenvy Factories]({{base}}/docs/integration-guide/workspace-automation/index.html) for the develop and review issue fields when an issue in a Factory-enabled project is created.
 2. **Custom issue fields**: Display the links to the develop and review workspaces in Codenvy.
 3. **Plug-in administration page**: Defines the location of the associated Codenvy instance, username and password.

 The Codenvy agile workflow with Atlassian JIRA requires:

-- Codenvy with the VCS Factory Plug-In installed.
+- Codenvy 5.0+.
-- Atlassian JIRA issue management system.
+- Atlassian JIRA issue management system 7.x.
-- Codenvy Plug-in for Atlassian JIRA
+- Codenvy Plug-in for Atlassian JIRA 1.3+.
-- GitHub or other git-based repo with webhooks for push and pull requests.
+- GitHub or BitBucket Server repo.
 ![jira-github-jenkins-integration.png]({{base}}/docs/assets/imgs/codenvy/jira-github-jenkins-integration.png)

-The VCS Factory Plug-In updates Codenvy Factories in response to GitHub webhooks for push events and pull request events.

 ## Installing the Plug-In for JIRA